WSU-Physics-Courses/physics-581-physics-inspired-computation/Notes.md

   this project so that it can run.
 I then add the SSH key to may `.ssh/config` files so I can quickly login.

+* Add students, and follow prompt to update the payment option.

 * Clone the repos into the shared project and initialize the project.
 Optional, but highly recommend -- use my [`mmf-setup`] project to provide some useful features